Asian Australians: Census definition

 Ancestry is the primary statistical measure of ethnicity or cultural origins in Australia.
 The different ancestry groups may have distinct histories, cultures, and geographical origins.
 Therefore, information on Australians with ancestry from Asia can be found in the respective articles for each separate article (e.g., Chinese Australians, Indian Australians, etc.).

-It is important to note that Australians of Middle Eastern ancestries are not classified as part of the Asian category under the ABS's Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG).
+Australians of Middle Eastern ancestries are not classified as part of the Asian category under the ABS's Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG).
 Instead, they are separately classified under North African and Middle Eastern.
 This includes Australians of Arab, Turkish and Iranian ancestries.
 However, Armenians, for example, are classified as Central Asian and therefore part of the Asian category.

 History

 Gold rush

 The Num Pon Soon building in Chinatown, Melbourne.
 Chinatown was founded by Chinese immigrants who came to Victoria during the Victorian Gold Rush.
 The Num Pon Soon Society was one of a number of district societies and benevolent associations aimed at supporting Chinese immigrants during the Victorian gold rush.

 The Victorian gold rush of the 1850s and 1860s witnessed a significant rise in Chinese immigration to Australia.
 While small numbers of Chinese settlers had arrived as early as 1818, the gold rush triggered a dramatic increase in their presence.
 However, existing prejudices and cultural misunderstandings led to conflict between Chinese and European communities, culminating in violent riots at Lambing Flat and Buckland.
 These tensions resulted in the enactment of anti-Chinese legislation by various Australian colonies, foreshadowing the implementation of the discriminatory White Australia policy from 1901 to 1973.